fortyoneplustwo/slate-stamps/README.md

 A [Slate plugin](https://docs.slatejs.org/concepts/08-plugins) that adds stamp functionality to the editor.

-When text is typed on an empty line, a customizable stamp is automatically inserted at the beginning of that line.
+When text is typed on an empty line, a stamp is automatically inserted at the beginning of that line.

-### Key Features:
+**Features**:

--   **Fully customizable appearance**: Stamps can be styled as needed.
+-   Stamps can be styled as needed.
--   **Stateful**: Stamps can hold arbitrary data.
+-   Stamps can hold arbitrary data.
--   **Interactive**: Stamps can trigger custom behaviors when clicked.
+-   Stamps can trigger custom behaviors when clicked.

 # Why use this?
-You're implementing a custom text editor and need a symbol to appear at the start of a line on user input.
+You're implementing a text editor using [Slate](https://docs.slatejs.org/) and need a symbol to appear at the start of a line on user input.
 The symbol may be clickable and rendered conditionally based on context.

-## Install
+# Install
 ```
 npm install slate-stamps
 ```

 # Usage
-## Plugin
+## Using the plugin
+We provide a plugin `withStamps` that can augment your editor with stamp functionality.

 #### `withStamps(editor: Editor, onStampInsert: function, onStampClick: function) => Editor`
-The function returns an augmented version of the editor object that was passed to it, enabling stamp functionality defined by the callbacks `onStampInsert` and `onStampClick`.
+Returns an `editor` object with stamp functionality defined by the callbacks `onStampInsert` and `onStampClick`.

-Callbacks:
+**Callbacks**:

-#### `onStampInsert(requestedAt: Date) => { label: string, value: any } | null`
+- `onStampInsert(requestedAt: Date) => { label: string, value: any } | null`

 Executes when the user types on an empty line, right before a stamp is inserted.
 The `requestedAt` argument provides the timestamp of this event.

-Returns an object with `{ value, label }` to define the stamp's content.

-- `value` holds the underlying data.
-- `label` is a human-readable string that can be displayed inside the stamp.
+Returns an object `{ value, label }` to define the stamp's content. `value` holds the underlying data and `label` is a human-readable string that can be displayed inside the stamp.

  **Note** : If `null` is returned or the `value` property evaluates to `null`, then a stamp will not be inserted.

-#### `onStampClick(label: string, value: any) => void`
+- `onStampClick(label: string, value: any) => void`

 Executes when a stamp is clicked.
-Receives `label: string` and `value: any` as arguments which represent the data stored by the stamp.
+Receives arguments which represent the data stored by the stamp.

 | ***⚠ Stabilization of callbacks*** |
 |--|
 | *Your callbacks **must** be stabilized in `useStableFn` before passing them to `withStamps`.
 If you want the function to be replaced when certain dependency values change, include those values in the dependency array of `useStableFn`.* |

+#### Example

 ```javascript
 import { createEditor } from 'slate'